Am I Classed as an Employee If They Don't Pay My Wage?

 Excellent Building Blocks

-In 2008, workers unions complained that apprentices were being taking advantage of by unscrupulous employers and stated that apprentices should be entitled to the minimum wage, or at least £110 each week.
+In 2008, workers unions complained that apprentices were being taking advantage of by unscrupulous employers and stated that apprentices should be entitled to the minimum wage.

 Hard for All Employers